packetzero/diwebapp/README.md

 Transfer the files in the output directory to your hosting server.
 This is typically done using SFTP (Secure FTP), FTP, or using a file-manager utility in your admin control panel.

+You could also use [GitHub Pages](https://pages.github.com) to host it for free.
+Two things to consider:
+ - **git** can be confusing if you are not a developer.
+ - The URL for your site will be **something.github.io**.

 For about $30, you can get a domain (e.g. 'txdi18.com') and a month of hosting at [Network Solutions](https://www.networksolutions.com).
+For a longer period, there are cheaper alternatives.